Embedding agreements without displaying a widget

 Note that it is important here that the CSS selector matches the unique ID you gave the policy container in the first step.

-You will find the policy's private key in app.openli.com under agreements:
+You will find the policy's public key in your Openli account under Agreements:

-And you'll find the dummy widget's public key under widgets in the app
+And you'll find the dummy widget's public key under Widgets:

 Once these two script are in, the page should load the policy automatically when opened and no widget is shown.